htcooper/htcooper.github.io/docs/mj.md

         - Intent and text are sent to the backend via APIs.
     - Backend Integration:
         - Backend receives data from image and voice processing pipelines.
-        - Data is analyzed to provide contextual advice.
+        - Data is analyzed to provide contextual advice (Python).
         - Real-time advice is generated using a GPT model and sent back to the user interface.
     - User Interface:
         - (Testing) Displays real-time images and identified objects.